Bonfire Safety Advice

 This information is intended for those organisers who are mounting firework displays or organising bonfires for the general public.
 It contains important information about your responsibilities to the public and the staff involved.

-Remember that safety is the key to having a safe and successful November the 5th.
+Remember that safety is the key to having a safe and successful bonfire, anytime of the year.

 How to start planning your display